canonical/atlantis-operator/README.md

 # atlantis-operator

+This charm is still under active development.

 Currently this operator only supports GitHub.
 Support for GitLab, Bitbucket and Azure DevOps could be added in the future based on user requests.

+To deploy from charmhub:

+    juju deploy atlantis --channel=edge

 To run this locally: